Arthur Dillon (1750–1794): American Revolutionary War

-In 1778 France entered the American Revolutionary War (1775–1783) on the American side.
-Colonel Dillon sailed with his regiment to the Caribbean to campaign against Britain under the command of D'Estaing.
-In 1779 he and his regiment fought at the Capture of Grenada against British forces under George Macartney.
+In 1778, France entered the American Revolutionary War on the American side.
+Dillon sailed with his regiment to the Caribbean under the command of Charles Henri Hector d'Estaing.
+In 1779, he and his regiment fought at the capture of Grenada against British forces under George Macartney.
 They landed on 2 July, and stormed the Hospital Hill which the British had chosen as the centre of their resistance.
-Arthur personally led one of the storm parties, his brother Henry led another.
+Dillon personally led one of the storming parties, his brother Henry led another.
 Macartney surrendered on 5 July.
-On 6 July 1779 a British fleet under appeared off the coast of the island and the naval engagement of the Battle of Grenada was fought.
-In September and October 1779 Dillon fought at the Siege of Savannah where he was promoted brigadier.
+On 6 July 1779 a British fleet under Admiral John Byron appeared off the coast of the island and the naval engagement of the Battle of Grenada was fought.
+In September and October 1779, Dillon fought at the siege of Savannah where he was promoted to the rank of brigadier.
+He and his regiment participated in the invasion of Tobago, the capture of Sint Eustatius, and the siege of Brimstone Hill.
+With the victory at Brimstone Hill, Dillon was made governor of Saint Kitts.
 After the Treaty of Paris, he became governor of Tobago.

 Second marriage

 His first wife having died, he married a wealthy French Creole widow from Martinique, Laure de Girardin de Montgérald, the Comtesse de la Touche, by whom he had six children, including Élisabeth Françoise 'Fanny' Dillon, later wife of Henri Gatien Bertrand.
+The Dillon Estate in Martinique produced sugar and later produced Dillon Rum.